Momentum-space signatures of Berry flux monopoles in a Weyl semimetal: Results

-To explore the role of OAM in the Weyl physics in more detail, we consider momentum distributions of the measured CD and the calculated $L_x$ in an equi-$k_z$ plane of the W$_2$ nodes (Figs.~\ref{fig3}a,b).
-It is directly evident from the data that the Weyl-node pair near $k_x =$~$-0.5$~{\AA}$^{-1}$, marked in Fig.~\ref{fig3}b, is located at a distinctive position within the OAM texture: the CD and $L_x$ both form a characteristic red/blue checkerboard texture around the Weyl-node pair.
+To explore the momentum dependence of the OAM in more detail, we consider momentum distributions of the measured CD and the calculated $L_x$ for the band $v_{\pm}$ in an equi-$k_z$ plane of the W$_2$ nodes (Figs.~\ref{fig3}a,b).
+Besides the good agreement of experiment and theory, it is evident from the data that the Weyl-node pair near $k_x =$~$-0.5$~{\AA}$^{-1}$, marked in Fig.~\ref{fig3}b, is located at a distinctive position within the OAM texture.
 A quantitative comparison of the CD and the calculated OAM along $k_x$ paths through the two Weyl nodes of opposite chirality is shown in Fig.~\ref{fig3}c.
 The experiment reveals sign changes of $L_x$ close to the Weyl nodes and an opposite overall sign of $L_x$ for the two nodes, consistent with the calculated OAM.
+Although the data in Fig.~\ref{fig3} reflects information integrated over both bands $v_{+}$ and $v_{-}$, these observations suggest a role of the OAM in the Weyl physics of TaAs.

-To examine the OAM and CD of the Weyl cone, we focus on the band dispersion along $k_x$ across a $W_2$ Weyl node in Figs.~\ref{fig4}a-d.
-The lower part of the Weyl cone, formed by the band $v_+$, shows an inversion of OAM at the Weyl node.
-Accordingly, the two branches of $v_+$ on the left and the right side of the Weyl node are selectively probed by the circular light polarization: Using right circularly polarized light (Fig.~\ref{fig4}c) there is a high photoemission intensity for the left branch of $v_+$, while the right branch is suppressed.
-Vice versa, for left circularly polarized light we find the left branch to be suppressed, while the right branch shows high intensity (Fig.~\ref{fig4}d).
-The fact that the Weyl node is located slightly below the Fermi level further allows us to estimate the relative OAM orientation of the lower and the upper part of the Weyl cone.
-In Fig.~\ref{fig4}g we consider energy distribution curves (EDC) at a wave vector $k_x$ close to the Weyl node.
-A three-peak structure is clearly observed in the EDC and attributed to the bands $v_-$, $v_+$ and $c_-$.
-The CD for the bands $v_+$ and $c_-$ is opposite confirming the opposite OAM of these bands predicted by our calculations (Figs.~\ref{fig4}(b-e)).
-Our measurements and calculations in Fig.~4 thus directly image characteristic modulations of the Bloch wave functions near the W$_2$ Weyl nodes.
-Further evidence for momentum-dependent changes also of the $L_y$ component near the W$_2$ nodes is presented in Fig.~S9 (Supplementary material).
+To examine the OAM and CD of the Weyl cone, we focus on the band dispersion along $k_x$ across a W$_2$ Weyl node in Figs.~\ref{fig4}a-e.
+For the band $v_+$, which forms the lower part of the Weyl cone, the two branches on the left and on the right side of the Weyl node are selectively probed by the circular light polarization: Using right circularly polarized light (Fig.~\ref{fig4}d) there is a high photoemission intensity for the left branch of $v_+$, while the right branch is suppressed.
+Vice versa, for left circularly polarized light we find the left branch to be suppressed, while the right branch is more strongly excited (Fig.~\ref{fig4}e).
+Accordingly, the band $v_+$, shows an inversion of OAM across the Weyl node (Fig.~\ref{fig4}b).
+This behavior is supported by a quantitative analysis of the intensities, shown in Fig.~\ref{fig4}c.
+These observations indicate an opposite OAM for the upwards and downwards dispersing branches of $v_+$ and thus an OAM sign change across the Weyl node, in agreement with our calculations.
+It is noteworthy that the magnitude of the CD in general does not reach 100~\%, as seen, e.g., from the analysis in Fig.~\ref{fig4}c.